refinedev/refine/documentation/docs/guides-concepts/usage-with-existing-projects/index.md

 ---
-title: Refine with existing projects
+title: Usage with Existing Projects
 ---

 Integrating Refine into an existing project is as simple as installing `@refinedev/core` package and importing `Refine` component into your application.